When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Heat a frying pan to medium and add a tablespoon of cooking oil.
 Add the mushroom slices and allow to cook 3 to 5 minutes until soft.
 Don't stir or handle too much at the beginning to keep them from breaking apart, but again, if they do they can still be used.

-While mushrooms are sauteing make the Dipping Sauce from the ingredients list above.
-Just mix the soy sauce, wine or sake, sesame oil and sugar together in a small bowl and set aside.
+While mushrooms are sauteing make the Dipping Sauce from the ingredients listed above.
+Just mix the soy sauce, wine or sake, sesame oil, and sugar together in a small bowl and set aside.

 If you have a favorite teriyaki sauce you could use that instead.